MysteryPancake/Hex-Guess/README.md

 ## [Original Edition](https://mysterypancake.github.io/Hex-Guess/original)

-Made by myself before AI existed.
+Made by myself a few years ago before AI existed.

 The same features are in "Practice Mode" in the AI slop edition.